namyk3883-lab/JULIETPBLMODULE2/README.md

 ### 💑 Group 6 · 격렬한 로맨스 드라마 (Intense Romance Dramas) (4 편)
 * **Common Categories:** Character-Driven Lead Stories · Romance-Forward Series · Intimate Cast Dramas · Emotionally Explosive Stories
-* **Target Audience:** Maybe someone who’s in their 40s and when they are doing chores.
-It is much more explosive and character-driven, creating interesting drama.
-Might be good for regular parties.

 | # | Work | Attributes |
 |---|---|---|